alexwlchan/alexwlchan.net/src/_drafts/creating-bookmark-archives.md

 It's worth describing my requirements, because I'm building a *personal* web archive.

-This is quite different to what I'd do if I was in a professional or institutional setting -- where automation, immutability, and public content tend to be the priority.
+This is quite different to what I'd do if I was in a professional or institutional setting -- where automation, immutability, and public content are a higher priority.

 ### I want a high-quality copy of every web page I save